-Laramie Wyoming’s Adventure, Attractions, and More
+Laramie, Wyoming’s Adventure, Attractions, and More

 In this next installment of our “spotlight” series, we’re focusing on a unique town in Southeast Wyoming that is a highlight of many vacations and the crown jewel of that perfect hidden-gem getaway you’ve been craving.
 Keep reading to find out what Laramie, Wyoming has to offer you and your family for your next vacation.

-But if you stop there, you're only scratching the surface, and missing all this town has to offer.
+When you think of Laramie, Wyoming, your mind might automatically jump to think of the college town adorned in brown and gold and home to Wyoming’s beloved university.
+But if you stop there, you’re only scratching the surface, and missing all this town has to offer.

 Laramie, while it is a vibrant college town budding with fun events and a fabulous microbrew scene, also offers a historical depth that gives a rare glimpse into Wyoming’s Old West history.
 Among Laramie’s historical must-sees is the Wyoming Territorial Prison, an engaging and historic site located right of I-80 (Exit 311.)